 When to Perform CPR: 7 Key Situations You Should Know

-Knowing when to perform Cardiopulmonary Resuscitation is crucial as it can be the first line of defense in maintaining blood circulation and oxygenation in someone experiencing a cardiac arrest or respiratory failure.
-If you know how to look for signs that someone needs CPR, you can cut out the speculation and respond quickly.
+Knowing when to perform Cardiopulmonary Resuscitation is crucial as it is the first line of defense in maintaining blood circulation and oxygenation in someone experiencing a cardiac arrest or respiratory failure.
+If you know how to look for signs that someone needs CPR, you cut out the speculation and respond quickly.
 In this article, we will explore the key situations when CPR should be administered and the importance of timely action in saving lives.
 As a rule of thumb after 4 minutes of rescue breathing if there is no pulse you should being CPR

 1. When someone is unconscious